HIV Symptoms: Separating Fact From Fear

 Anxiety can create or amplify symptoms

 Stress can cause headaches, warmth, throat tightness, fatigue, and sleep disruption.
 That can happen even without an infection.
+If your worry is driven by myths about casual contact, read can HIV live outside the body?

 Get a personalised transmission probability and a testing timeline with exact dates, based on your exact encounter.
+If you want to understand the logic behind the calculator, start here: how the risk calculator works.

 Frequently asked questions